Ohio’s Teen Driver’s License and Insurance Requirements

 Learn about the requirements for teens to obtain a driver’s license in Ohio and what insurance is required.

-Instruction Permit
+Requirements for Getting an Instruction Permit

 Instruction permit holders are prohibited from driving between the hours of midnight and 6 a.m. unless supervised by a parent.
 All passengers in the vehicle must have seat belts.

-All instruction permit holders under 18 years old are prohibited from cellphone use while driving.
+All instruction permit holders under 18 years old are prohibited from cell phone use while driving.

-Probationary License
+Requirements to Get a Probationary License

 With parental approval, 16-year-olds who have held an instruction permit for six months can take a driving test to obtain a probationary license.
 The applicant must have completed an approved driver's education course and at least 50 hours of supervised driving time (ten of those being at night).
 A probationary license holder is generally allowed to drive unsupervised but is still subject to certain restrictions including a complete ban on cellphone use while driving.